 Pharmacists' witnessing services

 Under section 107A of the Evidence (Miscellaneous Provisions) Act 1958, a pharmacist is authorised to witness a statutory declaration.
 The Pharmacist Board of Victoria can provide further information regarding the obligations of pharmacists including possible fees and can be contacted on 03 9356 8400.

 To lodge a complaint about a Justice of the Peace or bail justice, complete a complaint form and send by post, email or fax to the addresses below:

 Melbourne VIC 3001

 The Honorary Justice Office is committed to ensuring that a complaint is resolved fairly and as soon as practicable.

 For detailed information, read the Honorary Justice Office complaints policy and procedure, which deals with complaints against Victorian bail justices and justices of the peace.

-The codes of conduct for justices of the peace and bail justices in Victoria provides concise statements around the expectations of justices of the peace, bail justices and acting bail justices in terms of their conduct and integrity, knowledge and competency, conflicts of interest, and requirements about notifications to the Department of Justice.
+The Code of Conduct for Honorary Justices provides concise statements around the expectations of justices of the peace, bail justices and acting bail justices in terms of their conduct and integrity, knowledge and competency, conflicts of interest, and requirements about notifications to the department.